cryptaliagy/arithmeticsvc/README.md

 1. Add support for running the API with [Docker](https://docs.docker.com/guides/docker-overview/)!
 Write a [Dockerfile](https://docs.docker.com/reference/dockerfile/)
    - As an extra challenge, write a [`docker-compose.yaml`](https://docs.docker.com/compose/compose-file/) file that spins up the service.
 Test that you can access the container from the CLI!
 1. Currently, the [`cli`](./src/arithmeticsvc/cli.py) bundles both the [service](./src/arithmeticsvc/arithmetic.py) and the [web client](./src/arithmeticsvc/client.py).
 Try to separate the two by moving the web client to its own CLI, then try running the new CLI!
+1. This repository doesn't have any automated testing involved in it.
+Fork this repository and try to write a [Github Actions](https://github.com/features/actions) workflow to run the following tests and checks:
+   - `pytest`
+   - `ruff`
+   - `bandit` <-- Note!
+You will need to make sure it only scans `src/` since the `tests` diretory uses `asserts`, which causes low-level security scan failures
+   - `mypy`